denpamusic/laravel-bitcoinrpc/docs/_docs/03-multiple-daemons.md

 excerpt: "Configuring laravel-bitcoinrpc to work with multiple daemons."
 classes: wide
 ---
-You can use multiple configurations to connect to different bitcoin or even altcoin daemons.
+laravel-bitcoinrpc allows you to use multiple configurations to connect to different bitcoin or even altcoin daemons.

-You'll need define a new connection in `./config/bitcoind.php` (see [example](https://github.com/denpamusic/laravel-bitcoinrpc/blob/master/config/config.php#L104))
+You'll need to define parameters for each of your connections in `./config/bitcoind.php` (see [example](https://github.com/denpamusic/laravel-bitcoinrpc/blob/master/config/config.php#L108))

 ```php
 <?php